 Occupational therapists work with people across the lifespan to promote and facilitate participation in all aspects of daily life through the therapeutic use of occupations (life activities).
 The program prepares graduates to practice in a variety of settings such as hospitals, homes, private practices, rehabilitation facilities, schools, community and governmental agencies, industry, and education or research centers.

-The entry-level Master of Occupational Therapy Program at Missouri State University has been granted Applicant status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
+The entry-level occupational therapy master’s degree program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
 ACOTE’s telephone number c/o AOTA is (301) 652-AOTA and its Web address is www.acoteonline.org.
-Once accreditation of the program has been obtained, graduates will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
-After successful completion of the exam, the individual will be an Occupational Therapist Registered (OTR).
-In addition, most states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification examination.
-Note that a felony conviction may affect a graduates “ability to sit for the NBCOT certification or attain state licensure”.
+Graduates of the program will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
+After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).
+In addition, all states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
+Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.

 The total number of graduates from the Missouri State University Master of Occupational Therapy program during the 3-year period of 2018-2020 was 73 with an overall graduation rate of 99%.

 |Graduation Year||Students Entering/Graduating||Graduation Rate|